-The Diwali Festival -- also known as the 'Festival of Lights' -- is an important Hindu holiday celebrated throughout India, Sri Lanka, Singapore, Malaysia, and places with large Indian or Hindu populations.
+The Diwali Festival — also known as the "Festival of Lights" — is an important Hindu holiday celebrated throughout India, Nepal, Sri Lanka, Singapore, Malaysia, and other places with large Indian or Hindu populations.
 The tradition dates back to ancient times and is both jovial and festive.

 What Is Diwali?

 The last day is set aside for brothers and sisters to spend time together.

 Temples are especially busy with rituals and religious rites during Diwali.
 Be respectful and cover yourself if you happen inside; don't take photos of worshipers.

 How to Celebrate Diwali

 Diwali is ancient.
 As with all ancient traditions, different regions take different approaches.
-Although the official reasons for celebrating Diwali differ, the event is observed by Hindus, Sikhs, Jains, and even Buddhists.
+Although the official reasons for celebrating Diwali differ, the event is observed by Hindus, Sikhs, Jains, and even Nuwar Buddhists.

-All contribute to the atmosphere with lamps and colorful decorations.
+All contribute to the festive atmosphere with lamps and colorful decorations.
 The quickest and easiest way to show that you acknowledge Diwali is to light lanterns and candles in front of your house.